Recognition101/Generic-Star/README.md

 ### 4.3 Input

 This class simply attaches input handlers to the page and abstracts out the need for an event-driven system.
 Since the game is run step-by-step, it is easier to simply have a method that determines if a key is down and returns true or false, rather than dealing with events.
-This class abstracts out events by storing each key’s status and returning them whenever asked.
+This class abstracts out events by storing each key's status and returning them whenever asked.
 It works similarly for mouse position and mouse button status.

 ### 4.4 Sound

 This class handles sound playback using HTML5 Audio.
-In order to minimize memory usage, the class makes a distinction between two playback methods: “background” and “effect”.
+In order to minimize memory usage, the class makes a distinction between two playback methods: "background" and "effect".
 Each sound can be played with either method.
 The background method can only play one instance of a given sound at once (thus saving memory by only needing to allocate one global instance of that sound) whereas the effect mode allocates new memory and plays back the sound, leaving it for the garbage collector to clean up.

 ### 4.5 Physics

 This class is a wrapper around the [Box2D Web library](http://code.google.com/p/box2dweb/).
 It handles simple actions like creating boxes, circles, and polygons.
-It also handles creating a “player” object that has complicated physical properties specially tweaked to make it more like a classic platformer player.
+It also handles creating a "player" object that has complicated physical properties specially tweaked to make it more like a classic platformer player.
 These tweaks include variable height jumping, wall-stickiness (used for wall-jumping) and different methods of movement (including changing movement types depending if the player is on the ground).
 Finally, the wrapper can also deal with creating different joints in a simple and easy to use fashion.

 ## 5. Architecture: Editor

 ### 5.1 Server

-The server doesn’t contain state about what is going on in the GUI, and simply acts as a method of (safely) creating and removing files.
+The server doesn't contain state about what is going on in the GUI, and simply acts as a method of (safely) creating and removing files.
 The server acts as a basic file server with the ability to stream audio in order to allow for the Sound class.
 The server also acts as an upload point, adding files to whatever game is requested.
 Finally, the server also executes specialized commands such as reading saved object properties from generated code and overwriting those properties if the GUI changes them.
 Another important specialized command is the ability to copy templates (the boiler plate code that Generics generate) into games, adding settings and the correct namespace / class name to the created file.

 Note that the Server uses the [Formidable](https://github.com/felixge/node-formidable) library for processing uploads.